 Dr. Trang Duong is a Naturopathic Physician and Registered Midwife.
 She completed her training in June 2000 at Bastyr University in the U.S. and has since been practicing in BC.
 She worked as a solo midwife prior to joining Community Birth Program.
+She supports the midwife team as a midwife with naturopathic & medical approaches to prenatal care, newborn care, breastfeeding challenges, and contraceptive options such as IUD insertions.
 She maintains a Naturopathic Practice with her husband Dr. Brian Gluvic.
-She enjoys caring for families from preconception care through pregnancy, birth and beyond - supporting a holistic and natural approach to health for families.
+She enjoys caring for families from fertility & preconception care through pregnancy, birth, breastfeeding and well baby care - supporting a holistic and natural approach to health for families.

 Brian Gluvic ND

 Dr. Brian Gluvic is a Naturopathic Physician and has been practicing since 2000.
 He completed his doctorate degree at Bastyr University in Seattle, Washington and received additional training in Acupuncture and Traditional Chinese Medicine.
 Dr. Gluvic is an assistant Professor at the Boucher Institute of Naturopathic Medicine where he teaches Paediatrics.
 He has received extensive training in Naturopathic pediatrics and frequently lectures on children’s health topics.